epicgzs1112/VTR/README.md

 ## Training
 For training, you first pretrain the reconstruction model, pix2vox++ and LRGT(the pretarin model are as follow).
-Then you can simply use the following command: `train_ours.sh`
+Then you can simply use the following command: `sh train_ours.sh`

 ## Testing
-We provide the testing script, which you can run as following: `test_on_voxel.sh`
+We provide the testing script, which you can run as following: `sh test_on_voxel.sh`

 ## Pretrained models